Selling a House with Asbestos: What Are the Key Considerations?

 How Should Sellers Handle Liability Concerns Related to Asbestos?

-In California, sellers and real estate professionals are required to comply with strict asbestos regulations.
+In California, sellers and real estate professionals must comply with strict asbestos regulations.
 They must communicate properly and disclose any known asbestos hazards to prospective buyers.
 Consulting with legal professionals ensures that sellers understand their responsibilities and helps to avoid asbestos issues.

 What Safety Precautions Should Be Communicated to Buyers?